RCEA COVID-19 Information

 - Work remotely when the work can be done effectively in that manner.

-Prior to each Customer site visit, RCEA and Customer agree to notify each other if any employee that will be onsite during the Customer site visit has tested positive for COVID-19, has been exposed to someone who has tested positive for COVID-19 within the last 14 days, or is experiencing symptoms related to COVID-19.
-RCEA looks forward to working with you safely.
+Prior to each site visit, on the day before or on the day of the visit, RCEA and the customer agree to notify each other if any employee has tested positive for Covid-19, has been exposed to someone who has tested positive for Covid-19 within the last 14 days, or is experiencing symptoms related to Covid-19.

 To read more about the Humboldt County COVID-19 orders, please visit the Humboldt County website.